 Pompeii was one of the towns which rebelled against Rome in the 91-88 BC "Social War".
 It was punished by being forced to accept settlers from Rome and towns loyal to Rome who were given control of the local political scene.
 It was perhaps to meet the more refined tastes of the new settlers that a small covered theatre was built to house musical performances and poetry readings/contests.
-The decoration of this building includes eagles, the symbol of Rome, and sileni, followers of Dionysus, named after Silenus, the tutor of the god who is portrayed in a statue at the Theatre of Dionysus in Athens.
+The decoration of this building includes eagles, the symbol of Rome, and sileni, followers of Dionysus, named after Silenus, the tutor of the god who is often portrayed in theatres, e.g. at Athens and Arles.

 This small building with a portico on three sides owes its name to a dedicatory inscription in Oscan language.
 This language was spoken by the Samnites and other tribes of southern Italy.
 Initially inscriptions were written in an alphabet derived from the Etruscan one, but in a second phase Latin and Greek alphabets were used.
 The written Oscan language was entirely replaced by Latin in the Ist century BC.

 Central Baths: (above) front of the baths; (below-left): hypocaust (heating system); (below-right) slabs of cipollino which were to be used to face some halls; the use of this Greek marble was not yet as popular as it became in the IInd century

 The whole of Insula 4 in Region IX is occupied by extensive